 The Pressure to Be Seen Is Not the Same as the Call to Build

-The altar restores that order where it creates a space where development is prioritised, where timing is considered, and where the pressure to be seen is replaced with the discipline to build properly because the goal is not to be constantly visible but to build something that lasts.
+The altar restores that order.
+It creates a space where development is prioritised, where timing is considered, and where the pressure to be seen is replaced with the discipline to build properly.
+Because the goal is not to be constantly visible.
+It is to build something that lasts long enough to matter.

 Realignment